-- Siarhei Bohdan is a senior analyst of Ostrogorski Centre.
-He is an alumnus of the Belarus State University and European Humanities University in Lithuania.
+- Siarhei Bohdan is an associate analyst of the Ostrogorski Centre and an alumnus of Belarus State University and European Humanities University in Lithuania.
 In 1999-2011, he worked with Nasha Niva, a Belarusian independent weekly.
-He is working on his PhD thesis at the Free University of Berlin.
 Siarhei comes from Maladechna, Belarus.

 During a meeting with defence minister Andrei Raukou on 20 March, president Alexander Lukashenka demanded 'absolute transparency' at the forthcoming West-2017 Belarusian-Russian military exercise.
 The Belarusian government is working to counter the negative repercussions of such a massive show of military force in the region.